arkadiko-dao/arkadiko/docs/grant.md

   - Creating Vaults, Minting & Burning
   - Auctioning of Liquidated Vaults
   - Voting and other DAO functions
+- I will work with a designer who can improve UI & UX
 - Until a production-ready Oracle is available, I will have to build out a mechanism that reliably updates the price feed oracle through a simple cron job

-A functional v1 can be tested at https://github.com/philipdesmedt/arkadiko-dao.
+A functional v0.1 can be tested at https://github.com/philipdesmedt/arkadiko-dao.
 It requires running mocknet.

+### Success Metrics

+Success at this stage is measured by transparency of our process.
+The code and documentation are all open source.
+Furthermore, at the end of each sprint we hold a review for stakeholders - including an open invitation to community members.
+The reviews will present the work finished in the sprint and present an opportunity to discuss problems encountered and insights for future development.
+We will post invitations to our reviews on Discord and via direct messages to partners in the Foundation.

+Review meetings would likely start in the May - June timeframe as input & feedback becomes more valuable.

 ### User Stories

+1. As a user, I can authenticate with the protocol through the Stacks Wallet Browser Extension or similar

+#### Acceptance Criteria

+TODO

+2. As a user, I can create a vault that mints stablecoin and takes STX as collateral

+#### Acceptance Criteria

+TODO

-As a user, I can authenticate with the protocol through the Stacks Wallet Browser Extension or similar As a user, I can create a vault that mints stablecoin and takes STX as collateral As a user, I can update my vault to post additional STX collateral to avoid liquidation As a user, I can destroy a vault to burn the stablecoins, and return me the STX collateral minus the stability fee As a user, I can burn a partial stablecoin position
+- As a user, I can update my vault to post additional STX collateral to avoid liquidation
+- As a user, I can destroy a vault to burn the stablecoins, and return me the STX collateral minus the stability fee
+- As a user, I can burn a partial stablecoin position
-As a user, I can register to become a stacker and help liquidate risky positions As a user, I can transfer DIKO and it automatically updates the vault (and its collateral) to the new owner As a stacker, I can lookup the collateral to debt ratio of vaults and identify risky ones As a stacker, I can alert the liquidator for risky vaults
+- As a user, I can register to become a stacker and help liquidate risky positions
+- As a user, I can transfer DIKO and it automatically updates the vault (and its collateral) to the new owner
+- As a stacker, I can lookup the collateral to debt ratio of vaults and identify risky ones
+- As a stacker, I can alert the liquidator for risky vaults

-As a user, I can vote on risk parameters with a governance token As a user, I can submit a proposal if I hold at least 1% of the governance token supply As a user, I can vote on proposals (FOR or AGAINST)
+- As a user, I can vote on risk parameters with a governance token
+- As a user, I can submit a proposal if I hold at least 1% of the governance token supply
+- As a user, I can vote on proposals (FOR or AGAINST)
-As a user, I am eligible for stacked bitcoin yield relative to the amount of governance tokens I hold
+- As a user, I am eligible for stacked bitcoin yield relative to the amount of governance tokens I hold

 ## Budget & Milestones
 **What grant amount are you seeking?
 How long will the project take in hours?
 If more than 20, please break down the project into milestones, with a clear output (e.g., low-fi mockup, MVP with two features) and include the estimated work hours for each milestone.**